scaleway/scaleway-cli/docs/commands/cockpit.md

 Contacts management commands.

-### Create a contact point associated with the default receiver, to receive alerts
+### Create a contact point to receive alerts for the default receiver

-Create a contact point associated with the default receiver, to receive alerts.
+Create a contact point to receive alerts for the default receiver.

 **Usage:**